-I don’t know about you, but I have never tasted anything made with raw coconut that I didn’t like.
-In fact, my love of all things coconut might just rival my love of avocados.
-Yep, a huge statement.
-But there it is.
-Confessions of a vegetarian food blogger.
-The thing that both of these incredible raw foods have in common, is that they are both nutritional powerhouses.
-Please indulge me for a moment.
-I am going to sing the praises of all-things-raw-coconut again.
+I have never tasted anything made with raw coconut that I didn’t like.
+My love of all things coconut might just rival my love of avocados.
+Both foods foods are delicious nutritional powerhouses.
+Indulge me for a moment as I sing the praises of all-things--coconut again.

 Raw coconut contains powerful antifungal, antibacterial, and antiviral properties almost unmatched by any other food.
 The lauric and caprylic acids contained in coconuts are toxic to viruses and bacteria.
 But not healthy intestinal bacteria.
 It is high in saturated fat, and short to medium chain fatty acids, which break down very quickly in the body, and aid in the digestion of other fats.

-For my tips on How To Open Young Thai Coconuts head to my Use Raw Coconut page in my How To section.
-Once you have opened the coconut you can freeze the raw coconut meat and coconut water separately.
-I put the raw coconut meat in freezer bags to use later.
-If you freeze the water, just make sure you leave an inch or two at the top of your container to allow for the expansion that occurs when freezing.
-A great tip I got in a raw vegan class: freeze any extra milk into ice cube trays and then collect in freezer bags for quick use in raw smoothies later.
+The most time effective way to crack coconuts is to crack a whole bunch at one time and then freeze the water and meat separately.
+Put the raw coconut meat in freezer bags to use later.
+Freeze the water on containers and leave an inch or two at the top of your container to allow for the expansion that occurs when freezing.
+Freeze any extra milk into ice cube trays and then collect in freezer bags for quick use in smoothies and other recipes later.

-One thing that is important to mention is that sometimes you have to run the blender for a while in order to achieve the most homogenized results, which warms up your blender, and thus the milk.
+When making the milk you may have to run the blender for a while in order to achieve the most homogenized results, which warms up your blender, and thus the milk.
 Don’t be alarmed – the milk will not spoil.
 Just chill in the fridge, or add some ice-cubes into the blender at the end to cool if you are using the milk straight away.

 The milk will safely keep in a cold fridge in a glass jar or jug for about 2 days, perhaps 3 days in a really cold fridge.
 The milk might separate a little and get a bit of a skim on the top.
 Just give it a stir or a quick pulse in the blender before using and you will be good to go.